 Hanford’s corner of Dorset has much to offer when it comes to teaching Humanities.
-The open countryside on our doorstep is used as an extended classroom, while nearby a rich variety of museums, historic buildings and woodland not to mention The Jurassic coastline is used in many ways to bring the syllabus to life.
-In fact our quiet corner of the West Country is possibly one of the busiest and most inspiring places to be educated and at Hanford we make the most of what’s on offer both in our gardens and further afield.
+The open countryside on our doorstep is used as an extended classroom.
+Nearby a rich variety of museums, historic buildings, woodlands and not to mention The Jurassic coastline is used in many ways to bring the syllabus to life.

 The top of Hambledon Hill is an excellent place to point out how landscape dictates settlement patterns, while Barton-on-Sea is probably one of the best places to witness costal erosion in action.
-When the weather is fine many lessons at Hanford can be taken outside.
+When the weather is fine many lessons at Hanford are taken outside.

-History is never far away at Hanford.
 We aim to foster an enduring curiosity about the past and how it has shaped us.
 The girls learn the rigours of source analysis and how to develop a coherent argument (on paper and in debates) alongside learning to research and explore a broad range of historical periods and perspectives.
-It is taught chronologically to give the girls a sound understanding of British History and how it relates to other world events.
-Years 3 and 4 explore the ancient history of Egypt, Greece, Rome and the Celts, Year 5 the Medieval period, Year 6 the Tudors and Stuarts, Year 7 the political turmoil of Civil War and Revolutions and Year 8 cover Britain and Empire 1750 to 1900 for Common Entrance.

 Written work in History aims to develop a pupils’ ability to communicate what they have learned and what they think; to support their ideas with historical evidence; and to structure their work intelligently – in other words, to develop skills they will need in the future, both in the history classroom and beyond.

 Religious Studies and Philosophy